Brecon Beacons horseshoe ridge walk

 Looking south into the Neuadd Valley from the summit of Pen y Fan

 From Pen y Fan there's a steep descent off the summit until you get onto a stone pitched path that takes you down Craig Cwm Sere, and up the steep climb to the summit of Cribyn.
-Looking back you can see the near vertical north face of Pen y Fan which falls away into the Cwm Sere valley.
+Looking back you can see the near vertical north-east face of Pen y Fan which falls away into the Cwm Sere valley.

 The steep climb up to the summit of Cribyn seen from Pen y Fan